fullstack-development/web3-roadmap/defi/trading/fundamental.md

 ## Questions:
 * What is fundamental analysis?
 What is the purpose of fundamental analysis?
 * What is the difference between fundamental analysis and technical analysis?
+* What are the indicators in fundamental analysis?
+* What are pros and cons of fundamental analysis?